Shaddyjr/ankitasPetApp/README.md

 #To Do List
 - Automate meta form for users to fill in, based on all shelters
-- Add management of metananswers
+- Add management of metaAnswers
 - include auto complete of form for user

 - add user functionality